Louisiana teen becomes the first African American contestant to win National Spelling Bee - KTVZ

 On Instagram, where she has gained a following of more than 14,000 people, she has shared her victorious journey toward the national spelling bee as well as videos of her playing basketball, impressing her followers with her hoop skills.

-In addition to her spelling bee crown, Avant-garde was the Guinness World Records title holder for most bounce juggles in one minute.
+In addition to her spelling bee crown, Zaila was the Guinness World Records title holder for most bounce juggles in one minute.

 “I think the more that the achievements and triumphs of women are promoted and publicized, the more likely it is that other girls all around the world will see that they can do any and everything that they put their minds to,” she said in the video.